Tocotrienols (Vitamin E Family)

 Cyclosporine — vitamin E may modestly increase levels.

-Alpha-tocopherol supplementation — INTERFERES with tocotrienol benefits; avoid concurrent high-dose mixed tocopherol supplements.
+Alpha-tocopherol supplementation — interferes with tocotrienol benefits; avoid concurrent high-dose mixed tocopherol supplements.

 Cholesterol-lowering bile acid sequestrants — may reduce tocotrienol absorption.